nemonik/Intellect/README.md

-It may be preferable for you to sub-class _intellect.Intellect.Intellect_ class in order to add @Callable decorated methods that will in turn permit these methods to be called from a the _then_-portion of the rule.
+It may be preferable for you to sub-class _intellect.Intellect.Intellect_ class in order to add _@Callable_ decorated methods that will in turn permit these methods to be called from the _then_-portion of the rule.

 For example, _MyIntellect_ is created to sub-class _Intellect_: